You will have heard that we’ve taken the next steps in shaping the future of cancer support by appointing our Wellbeing Coordinator, Phil Warner.

 With us, you can access a package of support completely free of charge, which may last three to four months.
 At this point, you’ll follow up with Phil about how you’re feeling.
 Support will still be available to you after this time, should you feel you need it.
 At this point, we simply ask for a donation to subsidise any ongoing sessions.

-Phil says it’s a privilege to see the difference Wessex Cancer Trust’s support makes to the lives of local people living with cancer:
+Phil says it’s a privilege to see the difference Wessex Cancer Support’s support makes to the lives of local people living with cancer:

 “Because we’ve developed a tailored support plan together, you’ll have a good idea of how you’d like to feel at the end of it.
 For example, cancer may have changed how you look and this can be hard to accept.
 I’ve had many people tell me our support has empowered them to love themselves again and get their confidence back, which is wonderful.”

 Many are so delighted with their support that they go on to give back to help others who might be going through cancer; either through a donation, fundraising or volunteering.